Marcogarcia31/Health_app/README.md

-# Project : educational data analysis
+# Project : building a health app

 ## Project overview

 * This project consists of evaluating the feasibility of an app that would return the nutriscore label from given features of a food product.
 It consists of a supervised multi-label classification task.

 * The overall performance of the trained estimators is significantly positive and confirms the feasibility of such an app.<p>&nbsp;</p>